MEET-microbit-project/MEET-microbit-project.github.io/index.md

 These are some resources useful throughout the course.

 - A [short overview](cheat-sheet) of the most important micro:bit functions
-    - for a more guided introduction see also the official [micropython documentation](https://microbit-micropython.readthedocs.io) for the microbit
+    - For a more guided introduction see also the official [micropython documentation](https://microbit-micropython.readthedocs.io) for the microbit

 - A modified [python editor](/editor/editor.html) with basic bit:bot controls
+    - The original online python editor can be found [here](http://python.microbit.org/editor.html)

 ## [](#sessions)Sessions